libhal/libhal.github.io/mkdocs/user_guide/policy.md

 Currently, libhal steers clear of SDKs with confining licenses or those misaligned with Apache 2.0 or its equivalents.
 This includes licenses from NXP and STM.
-However, SDKs from Espressif Systems (with Apache 2.0) are potentially usable.
+However, SDKs from Espressif Systems (with Apache 2.0) and Pico SDK are potentially usable so long as they reach our quality bar.

 ## 5. **Dealing with Devices Lacking Public Manuals**

-Devices without public user manuals typically don't get a libhal library.
+Devices without public user manuals will not get a libhal library.
 Here's
 why:

 1. It risks unintentional exposure of proprietary device information.